keshvi-srivastava/US-Election-Data-Exploration/Project_Report.md

 zero.
 With this large percentage of missing values we decide to drop the column/variable as we do not believe that it adds much value to our dataset.

-#### Task 5 : Create a new variable named “Party” that labels each county as Democratic or Republican.
+#### 5 : Create a new variable named “Party” that labels each county as Democratic or Republican.
 This new variable should be equal to 1 if there were more votes cast for the Democratic party than the Republican party in that county and it should be equal to 0 otherwise.

 Given below is the new column created ("Party") by comparing the democratic and republican votes.